 Answer: Command (-argument) (-argument) (-argument) (filename)

-Question: What is the UNIX shell command that can remove all the files and subdirectories which are in the current directory?
+18. What is the UNIX shell command that can remove all the files and subdirectories that are in the current directory?

 Answer: For the simultaneous removal or deletion of files and subdirectories, we use the rm -r* command.

 - rm – This command is used to delete files.